lavsunswe/Ecswincontainersample/README.md

 This adds a Docker file to the current project and a Docker Compose project to the Solution.

-The Docker file added by Visual Studio 2017 looks like below
+The Docker file added by Visual Studio 2017 should look like this:

 ```